 Ref Lead Parties Project Cost DCIL Requested Other Funding Recommendation DCIL The Bungay £1,317,127 £547,803 £769,324 Approve subject to 6-2023 & District (41.59% of project (£20,000 conditions.
-Sports cost) secured) Association Ltd upwards, alongside other users of the facilities including Bungay High School, community summer soccer school coaching sessions, and to work with and facilitate sports provision for disabled users.
+Sports cost) secured) Association Ltd

 The proposal seeks to provide a new 3G surface for Bungay Town Football Club based at the Bungay & District Sports Association.
 The existing facilities are shared by the football, cricket, and tennis clubs, along with a community clubhouse facility and small women only gym on site.